Twelve Years' Truce: Content

-The Habsburgs agreed to treat the United Provinces like an independent state for the duration of the Truce.
+The Habsburgs agreed to treat the United Provinces like an independent state for the duration of the truce.
 The wording of the article was ambiguous.
-The Dutch version of the agreement stated more or less that the independence of the Republic had been recognized.
-The French text suggested that the Republic would be treated as if it were independent.
+The Dutch version of the agreement stated more or less that the independence of the Republic had been recognized, while the French text suggested that the Republic would be treated as if it were independent.

 All hostilities would cease for twelve years.
 The two parties would exercise their sovereignty in the territories that they controlled on the date on the agreement.
 Their armies would no longer levy contributions in enemy territory, all hostages would be set free.
 Privateering would be stopped, with both parties repressing acts of piracy against the other.
 Trade would resume between the former belligerents.
 Dutch tradesmen or mariners would be given the same protection in Spain and the Archducal Netherlands as enjoyed by Englishmen under the Treaty of London.
 This meant that they could not be prosecuted for their beliefs, unless they gave offense to the local population.
 For their part, the Dutch agreed to end the blockade of the Flemish coast, but refused to allow free navigation on the Scheldt.

 Exiles from the Southern Netherlands were allowed to return, but would have to conform to Catholicism.
 Estates that had been seized during the war would be restituted or their value would be compensated.
-A number of aristocratic families stood to gain from this article, with Stadtholder Maurits and his siblings foremost among them.
+A number of aristocratic families stood to gain from this article, with Maurice of Nassau and his siblings foremost among them.
 The practicalities of the restitution were agreed upon in a separate treaty dated 7 January 1610.

-The agreement was silent on the trade with the Indies.
+The agreement was silent on the issue of trade with the Indies.
 It did not endorse the Spanish claim to exclusive rights of navigation, nor did it back the Dutch thesis that it could trade or settle wherever there was no previous occupation by either the Spanish or the Portuguese.
-The Truce did not alleviate the situation of Catholics in the Republic or of Protestants in the Habsburg Netherlands.
+The truce did not alleviate the situation of Catholics in the Republic, or that of Protestants in the Habsburg Netherlands.
 Although they were not actively persecuted, they could not profess their religion in public and remained excluded from public office.